Skip to main content

 The preoptic area (POA) of the hypothalamus is the central processing unit for thermoregulatory information.
 It receives afferent signals from central and peripheral thermoreceptors and orchestrates efferent responses, such as cutaneous vasodilation, sweating, and shivering.
 Sex steroids exert profound organizational and activational effects on the POA.
 Studies have shown that estrogen and progesterone can directly act on specific sex steroid-binding neurons within the POA.

 Recent research has focused on the balance between excitatory (glutamatergic) and inhibitory (GABAergic) neurons in the POA.
 Estrogen appears to maintain a crucial balance between these two neuronal populations.
 Animal models of menopause, induced by ovariectomy, have shown a decrease in the number of glutamatergic neurons and an increase in GABAergic neurons within the POA.
-This shift in the excitatory/inhibitory balance could fundamentally alter the POA’s ability to process thermal information accurately, contributing to the instability that leads to hot flashes.

 The Role of Thyroid Hormone Deiodinases

-The influence of on thermogenesis is more nuanced than simply increasing basal metabolic rate.
+The influence of thyroid hormone on thermogenesis is more nuanced than simply increasing basal metabolic rate.
 The local activation of thyroid hormone within specific tissues is a key control point.
 This is managed by a family of enzymes called deiodinases, which convert the relatively inactive T4 into the highly active T3.

 • Type 1 Deiodinase (D1) ∞ Found primarily in the liver and kidneys, D1 contributes to circulating T3 levels.